-The online PGCE course has been designed to train you to practise as a subject specialist teacher for the secondary age range (11-16).
+The PGCE course has been designed to train you to practise as a subject specialist teacher for the secondary age range (11-16).
 During the course you'll be assessed according to the standards for Qualified Teacher Status (QTS).
 Our students will often gain experience of the 16-18 age range too, although they won't be formally assessed in this phase.

 On this course, you'll study and practice strategies that enable you to support learners to look, think, and speak about art and design in ways that are relevant to them.
 We'll explore the concept of the creative process in depth.
 You'll debate and reflect on the purpose of delivering inclusive art education that encourages learners to think independently and empowers them to actively shape their own lives.

 Our PGCE programmes are very popular, so the standard of applicants is high.
-As a trainee teacher, you'll usually complete at least 120 days on placement practice in minimum of two contrasting schools.
+As a trainee teacher, you'll usually complete at least 120 days on placement practice in a minimum of two contrasting schools.
 During this time, you'll be expected to demonstrate effective progress in your own practice and have a positive impact on pupil progress over time.